Half Yellow Face: Statement to Custer

 You and I are both going home tonight by a road we do not know.

 Some historians recount the statement as being made by Bloody Knife, but that is contrary to the stated recollection of the Crow scout, White Man Runs Him, who was present.

-In a recent 2012 book entitled Custer, Larry McMurtry has questioned this statement, on the basis that Half Yellow Face spoke no English, and Custer spoke no Crow.
+In a 2012 book entitled Custer, Larry McMurtry has questioned this statement, on the basis that Half Yellow Face spoke no English, and Custer spoke no Crow.
 However, White Man Runs Him who was present, stated that Half Yellow Face spoke through the scouts' interpreter, Mitch Boyer who spoke both English and Crow since he had a Crow wife, Magpie Outside.
 McMurtry's earlier 1999 book acknowledged Half Yellow Face's remark, and stated that it was "probably in sign".

 Whether the remark attributed to Half Yellow Face was made on the morning of June 25, 1876 through an interpreter or by sign language, two things about it are true.
 First, the remark, though possessing poetic power, probably made no impression on Custer who continued with his plan to divide his troops into separate units and attack the Sioux/Cheyenne encampment.
 Second the remark was remarkably prophetic for Custer and the five troops of cavalry who went with him.